Jfink86/CleMasterSyllabus/Graded Projects/WK 4 VP Shelter.md

 So, you have some experience under your belt in the care and feeding of a virtual pet.
 It's time to share that with the community!
 Time to volunteer!

+## Skills Required
+-  Loops
+-  Lists
+-  Methods
+-  Intro to OOP
+-  Defining Classes
+-  Creating Classes and Access Modifiers
+-  Inheritance and Polymorphism

-## Setup
+## Requirements

-- [ ] Create a C# project in Visual Studio named `VirtualPetShelter`.
+- [ ] Create a C# project in Visual Studio named `VPShelter`.
-- [ ] Create a GitHub repository also named `VirtualPetShelter` and set it up so that you can push your code there from your Visual Studio project.
+- [ ] Create a GitHub repository also named `VPShelter` and set it up so that you can push your code there from your Visual Studio project.
 Do this *now*.
 It's the least fun part, so just get it out of the way.
 - Create the following classes:
 	- [ ] `VirtualPet`: You can start with your class from last week's assignment or create another.
 	- [ ] A class that is derived and has `VirtualPet` as its base class.
+		- [ ] Fields/Properties for the type of pet and the pet's diet
 	- [ ] `VirtualPetShelter`: Homeless virtual pets need a place to stay.
+		- [ ] Fields/Properties to store all of the pets and all of the employees
 	- [ ] `Employee` base class.
 		- [ ] One property (perhaps EmployeeID)
 		- [ ] Two abstract methods